dmz44/Robotics_Assignment_1/README.md

 Verify that you have Docker shell, e.g., root@remote-pc-humble.
 You will not be able to execute the simulation outside docker shell.

+**[Remote PC]** The configuration location can be accessed by following the terminal command inside the Docker shell.
+Go to the folder below and look for the appropriate Lua script.
+Note that you have to change the path to your group's corresponding number.

+    cd ~ /turtlebot3_ws/install/turtlebot3_manipulation_navigation2/share/turtlebot3_manipulation_navigation2/param

-**[Remote PC]**   Bringup the TurtleBot3 with OpenMANIPULATOR-X into Gazebo world with the following command.
+**[Remote PC]**   Bringup the TurtleBot3 with OpenMANIPULATOR-X into Gazebo world with the following command after opening another terminal window and entering another window of Docker shell.

     ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py